 Four out of five employees say that they often or always receive help and support from their immediate manager.
 One in 20 find that they seldom or never receive support.
-Almost 9 out of 10 say that they often or always receive help and support from colleagues if needed.
-1 in 50 find that they seldom or never receive it.
-9/10
+Almost 9 out of 10 say that they often

 Listen Join in at group coffee breaks and spontaneous conversations, be visible at the workplace and leave the door to your office open.
 Ask questions and let employees express challenges and solutions in their own words.
 We often believe that others understand exactly what we are saying, but this is not always the case.
 A lot of misunderstandings can be avoided simply by asking employees to relay their understanding of a conversation.